bdunn44/FontAwesome-Vaadin/README.md

 }
 ```

 This addon leverages Vaadin's custom manifest attribute `Vaadin-Stylesheets`, which updates the `addons.scss` file in your theme directory with the stylesheets required by this addon.
-I've personally had trouble with the Eclipse plugin executing this process reliably.
+I've had trouble getting the Eclipse plugin to execute this process.
 If you have the same issue follow these steps:

   1. Verify that your Eclipse `.project` file has the following `buildCommand` nodes: